ManuPerti/phantom-chasing/README.md

 I created this game during my studies on Multiplatform Application, so it's very simple.
 Nevertheless you can notice some features such as:
 - Music and SFX reproduction
 - Event-driven and OOP programming.
-- Map created using tilesets and layers.
+- Map created using tilesets and layers (Tiled).

 ## Execute instrucions
 Download the project and execute **PMDM02.jar** inside *dist* directory.